 LTL vs. FTL

 Although we briefly touched on the differences between the two, it is important we delve a little deeper so that you know what you are getting when you are given an LTL or FTL rate.

 Size of Shipment

 Full Truckload: A full truckload shipment can max out at roughly 30 40” x 48” pallets.
-Density plays a significant factor in space that your cargo takes up, so shipment weights can range from as light as 5,000 pounds to as substantial as 50,000 pounds.
+Density plays a significant factor in the space that your cargo takes up, so shipments weigh over 15,000 pounds.

-Less than Truckload: LTL shipments generally range from 100-5,000 pounds, but can go as high as 20,000 lbs in some cases.
+Less than Truckload: LTL shipments are generally less than 4,000 pounds.
 These goods represent anywhere from one to six pallets of space.

 Full Truckload: When you rent out the full truckload, it is effectively your truck until your goods reach their intended destination.
 Since they are beholden to you, there are no additional stops, delays, transfers or the like.
 This means faster transit times and a happier consignee.

 Less than Truckload: LTL ships multiple shipments, from a variety of customers, so your freight must share space.
-As a result, your goods have to make numerous delivery stops before your goods make it to their destination.
+As a result, your goods have to make numerous delivery stops before they make it to their destination.